-LOCAL RULE 3011-1: DISPOSITION OF UNCLAIMED DIVIDENDS
+LOCAL RULE 3011-1: DISPOSITION OF UNCLAIMED FUNDS

 Depositing of Unclaimed Funds.
-Unclaimed dividends shall be submitted to the Court no earlier than the time period set forth in 11 U.S.C. § 347.
-The party submitting the unclaimed dividends shall certify that the claim remains unsatisfied, describe the party's efforts to locate claimant, and, pursuant to Fed.
+Unclaimed funds shall be submitted to the Court no earlier than the time period set forth in 11 U.S.C. § 347.
+The party submitting the unclaimed funds shall certify that the claim remains unsatisfied, describe the party's efforts to locate claimant, and, pursuant to Fed.
 R. Bankr.
 P. 3011, state the last known address for the claimant.

 Chapter 11 Liquidating Plan.
 A chapter 11 liquidating plan may provide that any unclaimed funds or undistributable funds may be: